 Arts Education Program

-The Arts Education Program at The Paramount champions the role of the arts as a tool for instruction for students within our community while meeting the critical need for teachers to teach according to Virginia Standards of Learning objectives.
-In fact, in a study published by Americans for the Arts, it was proven that the arts help close the achievement gap, thus “leveling the learning field” across socio-economic boundaries.
-Students from all schools, income levels, and backgrounds come together at The Paramount, uniquely bridging a broad spectrum of local students.
+The Arts Education Program at The Paramount champions the role of the arts as a tool for instruction for students throughout Central Virginia while meeting the critical need for teachers to teach according to Virginia Standards of Learning objectives.
+In a study published by Americans for the Arts, it was proven that the arts help close the achievement gap, thus “leveling the learning field” across socio-economic boundaries.
+Students from all schools, income levels, and backgrounds come together at The Paramount, uniquely bridging a broad spectrum of area students.
 For many teachers, this program is one of the key ways that interactive learning complements mandated curriculum.

-Since the program began in 2004, we have served 158,000 students and teachers, averaging 15,000 served on an annual basis.
+Since the program began in 2004, we have served 220,416 students and teachers.
 All tickets are available at subsidized prices for students and teachers.
-In order to maintain this offering, we rely on the support of individuals, foundations, and corporations, as well as support from the City of Charlottesville.
+In order to maintain this offering, we rely on the support of individuals, foundations, and corporations, as well as support from the City of Charlottesville and Albemarle County.
 Many students are still unable to afford this price, and we offer financial assistance so that no child is precluded from participation.

 Exposure to arts and culture at every age is powerful in driving innovation and creativity, promoting social cohesion, advancing educational excitement and love of learning, and furthering the economic prosperity of our community.

-The Paramount Arts Education Program provides a live educational theater experience for youth in our community, enhancing learning while fostering an appreciation, understanding and love of the performing arts.
-We have now served 158,000 students and teachers since the program’s inception in 2004.
+The Paramount Arts Education Program provides a live educational theater experience for youth throughout Central Virginia, enhancing learning while fostering an appreciation, understanding and love of the performing arts.
+We have now served 220,416 students and teachers since the program’s inception in 2004.